asfadmin/AI_Water/README.md

 $ pip install -e .
 ```

-## Tiling .tiff Images
+## Tiling tif Images
-To tile your tiff image create a folder in the same directory as
+To tile your tif image create a folder in the same directory as
 main.py and name it prep_tiles.
-Store the tiff file within this
+Store the tif file within this
 folder, like below:
 ```
 AI_Water